iterative/dvc.org/static/docs/commands-reference/install.md

 ## Examples

-To explore `dvc install` let's consider a simple pipeline with several stages: the example workspace used in the [Getting Started](/doc/get-started) tutorial.
+To explore `dvc install` let's consider a simple pipeline with several stages: the example workspace used in the [Get Started](/doc/get-started) section.

 <details>